Alalalalaki/jpstat/README.md

 data = jpstat.estatFile.get_list(statsCode="00400001", year="1950")
 ```

+Again, you can save the result by setting `save=True`, and from next time jpstat would first check if the result already exists.

-Use the information of data id and file type ("EXCEL"/"CSV"/"PDF") in `estatFile.get_list` to download the file.
-The file would be downloaded to current folder by default
+To download the file by using the information of data id and file type ("EXCEL"/"CSV"/"PDF") gotten from the result of `estatFile.get_list`

 ```python
 jpstat.estatFile.get_file(statsDataId="000029094935", file_type="EXCEL")
 ```

+The file would be downloaded to current folder by default.